Posted on Leave a comment

 • 43.6% of parents speak negatively about their child’s weight in front of the child

-Fat talk doesn’t arise from nowhere.
-It’s everywhere in our culture.
+Weight and dieting talk doesn’t arise from nowhere.
+It’s everywhere in diet culture.
 Most media outlets trumpet the perceived dangers of weight.
 Doctors regularly engage in clunky attempts to discuss weight.
 And many families engage in generational fat talk and fat shaming.
+Even when these talks are intended to help, the evidence shows that they cause far more harm than good.

-Over 40% of young women and 27% of young men said they received encouragement from their mothers to diet to stay slim.
+Over 40% of young women and 27% of young men said they received encouragement from their mothers to diet to lose weight.
 And about 20% of young females and 18% of young males said they’d gotten similar messages from their dads.

 But parental pressure to get and stay thin is associated with poorer health in young adulthood.
 There seems to be a cumulative effect on adult behaviors centered on weight, weight-related behaviors and psychosocial well-being.